This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

 Note: If you’re reading this series for the first time, I suggest you look at the daily structure post to understand the routine we follow in our morning circle.

-Drawing is an advanced skill for a child with fine motor delays.
-This is why at least once a week we include some pre-writing/ pre-drawing practice in the morning circle – even if we engage in more in-depth drawing activities later in the day or week.
+Drawing is an advanced skill for a child who needs support with fine motor activities.
+This is why at least once a week, we include some pre-writing/pre-drawing practice in the morning circle—even if we engage in more in-depth drawing activities later in the day or week.

-Pre-drawing/ pre-writing skills have been practiced in our home since we first began homeschooling.
-They include things like drawing in the air with a finger, a flashlight and a stick.
-We practice drawing lines up and down, lines side to side, a cross, circles, a square, a triangle, etc. We also practice tracing with a finger on printable trace sheets – mostly straight lines.
+Pre-drawing/pre-writing skills have been practiced since we first began homeschooling.
+They include drawing in the air with a finger, a flashlight, and a stick.
+We practice drawing lines up and down, lines side to side, a cross, circles, a square, a triangle, etc. We also practice tracing with a finger on printable trace sheets—primarily straight lines.

 Below is one activity you can do today.

-Use different types of writing boards (white board, water board, chalk board, etc.).
-Sitting behind your child, work hand-over-hand to hold the writing tool.
-Then, sing/ chant/ or tells stories while drawing:
+Use different writing boards (whiteboard, waterboard, chalkboard, etc.).
+Sitting behind the child, work hand-over-hand (with consent) to hold the writing tool.

-- story characters as you tell the story (ex: Red Riding Hood, 3 Pigs, I Know an Old Woman who Swallowed a Fly, etc.)
+- Story characters as you tell the story (e.g., Red Riding Hood, 3 Pigs, I Know an Old Woman who Swallowed a Fly, etc.)

-(Note: I am an affiliate of this eBook.
-If you use this link to purchase, I will get a small commission.
+(Note: I am an affiliate of Heather’s products.
+I will get a small commission if you use this link to purchase.
 You won’t be charged extra.
-I have purchased and used many of the ideas in this book myself over the last year.
-I know you will find it useful if you are looking for pre-writing/ pre-drawing ideas.)
+I know you will find her materials helpful if you are looking for pre-writing/pre-drawing ideas.)

 How do you incorporate drawing in the morning circle?